MicroCity NotesMicroCity Notes

 Advanced Usage Example: Dynamically Refreshing the Poisson Distribution Graph

 This is an example of drawing a Poisson distribution and dynamically refreshing the data graph.
-Assuming that the Histogram
+Assuming that the Histogram object has been imported and the scene is set to display in 2D.

 require("Histogram") -- Import the Histogram library